Sabicool/Medicine/01 Disciplines/Infectious Disease/Conditions/Sepsis.md

 - Large-bore cannulae
 - Blood cultures; ideally two sets from different sites
 - Antibiotic therapy without delay
+	- Ideally within 1 hour of recognition if patient is in shock
+	- If not in shock, where sepsis is probable but not confirmed; rapid assessment and administer antimicrobial therapy within 3 hours
+	- Consider anaerobic coverage when risk factors exist e.g. intra-abdominal or deep seated gynaecological/obstetric source of infection, necrotising soft tissue infection, head and neck infection and central nervous system abscesses or empyema
-- 30mL/kg of crystalloid fluid (preferably balanced fluids e.g. plasmalyte)
+- 30mL/kg of crystalloid fluid (preferably balanced fluids e.g. plasmalyte)[^1]
+	- Weight-based fluid volume should be calculated on actual body weight (particularly in underweight patients) or ideal body weight in patients with BMI > 30
 - Albumin
 - Transfuse blood if Hb < 70 but remain conservative in transfusion efforts
 ## Assess Need for Further Fluid Resuscitation